-- · You have followed installation instructions carefully. - You check that ac input supply voltage and battery voltage match information on ATevo nameplate. - If ATevo features the Multi-Tap option, verify the ac input jumpers on INPUT VOLTAGE SELECTION terminal block are correct for the ac supply voltage (see Section 2.3.2, Verifying Multi-Tap AC Input Voltage Setting). - Open the front panel, and check battery polarity at the DC Output Circuit Breaker (CB2+/-).
+- You have followed installation instructions carefully. - You check that ac input supply voltage and battery voltage match information on ATevo nameplate. - Open the front panel - Check battery polarity at DC Output Circuit Breaker (CB2+/-).

 4.1.4.
 Starting Up

 After confirming that all connections to ATevo are properly made, start up as follows: